ambs/Config-AutoConf/README.md

 machines run Perl software - which requires deployed Perl there, too), this gives wider support than Shell based probes.

-The API is leant against GNU Autoconf, but we try to make the API (especially optional arguments) more Perl'ish than m4 abilities allow to the original.
+The API is leaned against GNU Autoconf, but we try to make the API (especially optional arguments) more Perl'ish than m4 abilities allow to the original.

-# FUNCTIONS
+# CONSTRUCTOR

 ## new

 This function instantiates a new instance of Config::AutoConf, eg. to configure child components.
 The constructor adds also values set via environment variable `PERL5_AUTOCONF_OPTS`.

+# METHODS

 ## check\_file